 What you'll study

 In Year 1, you’ll trace the history of popular music.
-Improve your musicianship through ear training, and compose and perform songs with others.
+Improve your musicianship composing and performing songs with others.
 You’ll gain hands-on experience with computer and studio based music technology and take part in ensemble performance.
-Optional modules let you explore sound for picture, develop your music literacy, and audition for one-to-one music tuition.
+Optional modules let you explore the psychology and sociology of music, sound for the moving image, and develop music literacy.

 Creative Music Technology